hsohail7/abyssa_world_risk_analyzer/README.md

 - hazards.csv

 ### How to run it
-Step 1: clone or download the code
+Step 1: clone or download the code</br>
 Step 2: run src/cli.py in your IDE (VSCode)